 - Safer sex: Sex that decreases the risk of transmission of HIV or other sexually transmitted infections.

-- STI/ STD: sexually transmitted infections or sexually transmitted diseases (both are used)
+- STI/ STD: sexually transmitted infections or sexually transmitted diseases (both terms are used)

 - Viral load: a measure of the amount of HIV in your blood.
 Viral load testing does not measure levels of HIV in semen, vaginal secretions or breast milk, and these levels can differ from the amounts found in blood.